What is Dhauti?

 - Bahiskrita Dhauti (Cleaning done externally)

 It means purification by means of air.
-The steps of doing it are as below.
+The steps for doing it are as below.

-This practice purifies the body and removes all the diseases.
-Moreover, it increases the gastric-fire.
+This practice purifies the body and removes all diseases.
+Moreover, it increases gastric fire.

 It means purification by means of water.
 The procedure is similar to purification by air.